PARTICIPATE

 Content

 1. Essay critique: From the next round onwards, the Philosophy Olympiad is an essay competition.
 In this part, you will assess short excerpts regarding the Philosophy Olympiad criteria: 1.
 Relevance: Does the content of the excerpt relate to the given topic?
 2. Philosophical understanding: Is the topic approached with philosophical depth?
 3. Quality of argumentation: Is there a thesis which is well argued for?
 4. Coherence: Is an understandable structure being followed?
 Are terms used consistently?
 Is the argumentation free of contradictions?
-5.Originality: Does the text express the participant’s own thoughts and use proper examples?
+5.Originality: Does the text express the author's own thoughts and use proper examples?
+Learn more.

 2. Reading comprehension: In this part, you read short excerpts from philosophical texts and have to answer questions about their content.